 It’s been a long while since I blogged publicly.
-I have all of these posts in queue or in drafts but it doesn’t feel right to post them now.
+I have all of these posts in the queue or in drafts but it doesn’t feel right to post them now.

 “What’s feelings got to do with it?”

 I feel people can sense if I’m posting just to post or if I mean what I write.
-By all means, I want there to be value from what you read and thus wanted to wait for the content to be just right.
+By all means, I want there to be valued from what you read and thus wanted to wait for the content to be just right.

 But is there a thing as, “just right?”